puppetlabs/iac/_tools/pdk-planning.md

 ---

 This repo has some automation enabled to pull various ticket systems together onto a single board.
-Have a look at the [projects](https://github.com/puppetlabs/pdk-planning/projects) on github to see hwere everything's at.
+Have a look at the [projects](https://github.com/puppetlabs/pdk-planning/projects) on Github to see where everything's at.